Hissp Primer#

 False

 Delaying (and then reordering, repeating or skipping) evaluation is one of the main uses of macros.
-You can do that much with a lambda in Python.
-But advanced macros can do other things: inject anaphors, introduce new bindings, do a find-and-replace on symbols in code, implement whole DSLs, or all of these at once.
-You have full programmatic control over the code itself, with the full power of Python’s ecosystem.
+While you canât make them shorter, you can do that much with a lambda in Python.
+But advanced macros can do other things: introduce new bindings, do a find-and-replace on symbols in code, check for errors at compile time, implement whole DSLs, or all of these at once.
+You have full programmatic control over the code itself, with the full power of Pythonâs ecosystem.

-These techniques will be covered in more detail in the macro tutorial.
+These techniques will be covered in more detail in the Macro Tutorial.

 Compiling Packages#